lightning/bolts/02-peer-protocol.md

   - MUST NOT include the channel funding output.
   - if is the `opener`:
     - MUST NOT send zero inputs (`num_inputs` cannot be zero).
-    - MUST specify an output with value zero, which will be used as the change address.
+    - MAY specify an output with value zero, which will be used as the change address.
   - if is the `accepter`:
     - consider the `[in|out]put_limit` the total of `num_inputs` plus